chimera-linux/libdinitctl/README.md

 The `Activator` interface provides two signals:

-* `Activate(s name)`
+* `ActivationRequest(s name)`
 * `ActivationFailure(s name, s error, s message)`

-The daemon will subscribe to the `Activate` signal on `/org/freedesktop/DBus` with destination `org.chimera.dinit`, interface `org.chimera.dinit.Activator`.
+The daemon will subscribe to the `ActivationRequest` signal on `/org/freedesktop/DBus` with destination `org.chimera.dinit`, interface `org.chimera.dinit.Activator`.
 The bus controller may then emit it, which will make `dinit-dbus` activate the service.
 Its sole argument is the service name.

 In case of activation failure, the `ActivationFailure` signal will be emitted on the `/org/chimera/dinit` object.
 It takes the service name, the error name,